AisseMTT/hot_hand/README.md

 ## Current project

 In the following project, we review one of the more popular errors studied within this framework – the divergence of people’s intuitive beliefs of randomness from the basic laws of chance.
 To do so, we revisit the controversial topic of the “Hot Hand” in Basketball.
-To do so we review the orginal study of the Hot Hand phenomenon, which proposed that it is a fallacy (Gillovich, Vallone & Tversky, 1985) along with more recent work which claims to provide evidence for the phenomenon from a controlled shooting experiment (Miller and Sanjurjo, 2014).
+We review the orginal study which proposed that the Hot Hand was a fallacy (Gillovich, Vallone & Tversky, 1985) along with more recent work which claims to provide evidence for the phenomenon from a controlled shooting experiment (Miller and Sanjurjo, 2014).
+We conduct our own anlaysis of the phenomenon using the entire shot history from the 2014-15 NBA season (~200,000 shots from 400 players), also integrating player specific information scraped from stats.nba.com.
+While we are unable to detect Hot Hand effects in our data set, we do observe a potential in-game data confound proposed by Miller and Sanjurjo (2014).

 ### Paper